igneus/lilygabc/README.md

 ## Prerequisites

-Only LilyPond is required for using the provided LilyPond commands.
+*Only LilyPond is required* for using the provided LilyPond commands.

 Developed with
 LilyPond 2.24 (built with Guile 2.2).
 Status on other versions is unknown.

+---

 For running tests: